bseyi/Project_Idea/README.md

 * Create a user interface for cropping and rotating the photos of the artwork.
 * Created a user interface for users to view all posts on the maps and query the posts by the distance from their current location.
 * Combine query by distance and filter by label search on the map
+* Users can search for posts based on the labels
+* Profile pictures for users.

 **Completed Stretch Stories**